 Spelling and writing are integral parts of literacy instruction and must be included systematically and explicitly in any literacy program.
 Explicit spelling and writing instruction is even more important for students with dyslexia or other reading difficulties.

 And for those who argue that spell-check is any sort of alternative, it isn’t quite that simple.
 Students who really struggle with spelling do not always produce close enough approximations to the word for spell-check to come up with the correct suggestion.
+All-in-all, spell-check can’t replace the importance of spelling.

 An important thing to remember when it comes to spelling instruction is that it’s not the age of the student, it is the stage of their development.
 Students should not be forced to memorize spelling patterns but should be taught in a systematic, sequential format.